Open defecation: Safety of women

 There are strong gender impacts connected with a lack of adequate sanitation.
 In addition to the universal problems associated with open defecation, having to urinate in the open can also be problematic for females.
 The lack of safe, private toilets makes women and girls vulnerable to violence and is an impediment to girls' education.
 Women are at risk of sexual molestation and rape as they search for places to urinate or defecate that are secluded and private, often during hours of darkness.

 Lack of privacy has an especially large effect on the safety and sense of dignity of women and girls in developing countries.
-They face the shame of having to urinate or defecate in public so often wait until nightfall to relieve themselves.
-They risk being attacked after dark, though it means painfully holding their bladder and bowels all day.
+Facing the shame of having to urinate or defecate in public, they often wait until nightfall to relieve themselves.
+They risk being attacked after dark, meaning painfully holding their bladder and bowels all day.
 Women in developing countries increasingly express fear of assault or rape when having to leave the house after dark.
 Reports of attacks or harassment near or in toilet facilities, as well as near or in areas where women urinate or defecate openly, are common.

 Prevention

-The following joint strategies can enable communities, both rural and peri-urban, to become completely open defecation free and remain so: Sanitation marketing, behavior change communication, and 'enhanced' community-led total sanitation ('CLTS + ’), supplemented by 'nudging'.
+Strategies that can enable communities, both rural and peri-urban, to become completely open defecation free and remain so include: sanitation marketing, behavior change communication, and 'enhanced' community-led total sanitation ('CLTS + '), supplemented by "nudging".

-There are several drivers used to eradicate open defecation, one of which is behavior change.
+Several drivers are used to eradicate open defecation, one of which is behavior change.
 SaniFOAM (Focus on Opportunity, Ability, and Motivation) is a conceptual framework that was developed specifically to address issues of sanitation and hygiene.
-Using focus, opportunity, ability and motivation as categories of determinants, SaniFOAM model identifies barriers to latrine adoption while simultaneously serving as a tool for designing, monitoring and evaluating sanitation interventions.
+Using focus, opportunity, ability and motivation as categories of determinants, the SaniFOAM model identifies barriers to latrine adoption while simultaneously serving as a tool for designing, monitoring and evaluating sanitation interventions.
 The following are some of the key drivers used to fight against open defecation in addition to behavior change: